 In 1787, 55 delegates from all 13 states met to draft the document that would eventually become the Constitution.
 As you might imagine, these 55 men all had varying opinions about what the new Constitution should contain and wanted to promote the interests of their states.

-What emerged from all this deliberation and discussion was the foundation for a strong federal republic, with a few compromises thrown in to meet the demands of the various delegates.
+There was plenty of debate and what emerged from all this deliberation and discussion was the foundation for the strong Federal Republic.
+But, of course, there were also a few compromises thrown in to meet the demands of the various delegates.